 Knowing patterns of absence can allow you to plan in advance for busy periods and have more economical, suitable replacements in the wings ahead of time.

 Absence software automation will help illustrate up-to-the-minute leave balances with either visual presentations or data exports.

 And setting up an absence management System should be intuitive and fast.
 There’s no point in having a super system if it takes too much time to set up and deploy – plus the team has to like the experience and the leadership team should have positive buy-in.

 Even if you have efficient staff and paper systems now, how can you be sure annual leave calculations are correct and made consistently?

 Part-leave-year calculations are notoriously difficult to get right and a system will deliver instant responses using consistent methods.

-Do you have any idea of how much absences cost you?
-Without a reporting function you won’t be able to apply missed days with the specific costs associated with an employee.
+Do you have any idea how much absences cost you?
+Without a reporting function, you won’t be able to apply missed days with the specific costs associated with an employee.

 If you have comps, bens and salary details all reportable alongside missed days, you will have all the data you need at your fingertips.

 We often hear that the ability to track and act on repeating unnecessary costs delivers almost instant ROI to customers.
 Let alone the usual admin-associated savings.